amithrc/CS853/README.md

 If you do not like to create the Maven project, feel free to use the Lucene Library (7.4.0) and then you can commit the code into proper directory structure.

+# Issues running Maven

+If you see the compile error saying the JAVA_HOME is not set, most probably, JAVA_HOME is not set.
+You need to modify the .bashrc.
+'''
+JAVA_HOME="/usr/lib/jvm/java-1.8.0-openjdk-amd64"
+export JAVA_HOME
+export PATH=$PATH:$JAVA_HOME/bin
+'''